BaseMax/POSSF/README.md

 13 November 2020, or 20 November 2020

-Group are coordinating.
-Date can be changed.
+Group are coordinating, Date can be changed.

 ---------